CS171/2016-cs171-website/syllabus.md

 ## Grading

-This course can be taken for a letter grade only; the "pass/fail" option is not available.
+This course can be taken for a letter grade only, not on a Pass/Fail basis.
 The course grade comprises:

 * Participation (15%) (quizzes, lectures, labs, studios, Piazza)
 * Homework Assignments (25%)